-Independent control key functions (second line of defence) have been established for risk management (Risk Management Function/Chief Risk Officer), for compliance with regulations (Compliance Function), for actuarial tasks (Actuarial Function), for privacy issues (Data protection officer) and for anti-money laundering.
+Independent control key functions (second line of responsibility) have been established for risk management (Risk Management Function/Chief Risk Officer), for compliance with regulations (Compliance Function), for actuarial tasks (Actuarial Function), for privacy issues (Data protection officer) and for anti-money laundering.
 These independent control functions report directly to the Managing Director of Storebrand Livsforsikring, and report independently to the Board of Directors.
 Their tasks and responsibilities are described in instructions from the Board.
-Functionally, the independent control functions are affiliated with the Group Chief Risk Officer (CRO), which reports directly to the CEO.

-The CRO shall ensure that all significant risks are identified, measured and appropriately reported.
+The CRO shall ensure that all significant risks are identified, measured, and appropriately reported.
 The CRO function shall be actively involved in the development of Storebrand Livsforsikring's risk appetite and -strategy and maintain a holistic view of the company's risk exposure.
 This includes responsibility for ensuring compliance with the relevant regulations for risk management and the company's operations.

-The internal audit function report directly to the Board and shall provide confirmation concerning the appropriateness and effectiveness of the company's risk management system, including the functioning of the independent control functions.
+The internal audit function (third line of responsibility) report directly to the Board and shall provide confirmation concerning the appropriateness and effectiveness of the company's risk management system, including the functioning of the independent control functions.